-- $\hbox{(3)} \qquad \hbox{In granting permission for reasonable adjustments to a physical} \\ \hbox{feature, L may require $T-$}$ - (a) to pay any or all of the costs of any works on the prescribed list of works undertaken under this section, - (b) to engage an appropriately qualified tradesperson to undertake the work on the prescribed list of works, and - (c) to restore the property to its original condition at the end of the tenancy. - (4) An unreasonable refusal of permission to carry out works on the prescribed list of works on the part of L is a failure to comply with a duty to make reasonable adjustments, and L discriminates against a disabled person if L fails to comply with that duty in relation to that person. - (5) In this Ordinance, "commercial premises" means any premises which do not fall within a residential use class within the meaning of Schedule 1 to the Land Planning and Development (Use Classes) Ordinance, 2017.
+- (3) In granting permission for reasonable adjustments to a physical feature, L may require T - - (a) to pay any or all of the costs of any works undertaken under this section, - (b) to engage an appropriately qualified tradesperson to undertake the work, and - (c) to restore the property to its original condition at the end of the tenancy. - (4) An unreasonable refusal of permission to carry out works as described in this section on the part of L is a failure to comply with a duty to make reasonable adjustments, and L discriminates against a disabled person if L fails to comply with that duty in relation to that person. - (5) In this Ordinance, "commercial premises" means any premises which do not fall within a residential use class within the meaning of Schedule 1 to the Land Planning and Development (Use Classes) Ordinance, 2017.